 WHERE WILL IT TAKE ME?

-Successful completion of the course can lead to further study or employment in all areas of lens-based and visual arts including art foundation, media, film, multi-media, graphic design, journalism, advertising, Illustration PR, etc.
+Successful completion of the course can lead to further study or employment in all areas of lens-based and visual arts including art foundation, media, film, multi-media, graphic design, journalism, advertising, Illustration and PR.
+You can progress directly from A Level to an arts degree such as photography, fashion, documentary, editorial or journalism.

-Careers: Employment as a photographer working in the industry as an editor, film-maker, curator, designer, teacher and many more photographic jobs.
+Career opportunities include employment as a photographer working in the industry, an editor, filmmaker, curator, designer, teacher, and many more.

 You will be encouraged to try a broad range of approaches, which you will then refine into ways of working which suit your individual interests, acquiring and developing specialist skills in your chosen genre.